dxtrity/brainfuck/README.md

 # Cerebrum Fornicate

-An **overengineered** [Brainfuck](https://en.wikipedia.org/wiki/Brainfuck) interpreter that can do everything every other brainfuck interpreter can but also a little more.
+An **overengineered** [Brainfuck](https://en.wikipedia.org/wiki/Brainfuck) interpreter that can do everything every other brainfuck interpreters can but also a little more.

 ## Core Features
 - [x] Full Brainfuck Interpreter